Nana Ama Agyemang Asante

 Nana Ama Agyemang Asante is a Ghanaian journalist, editor and writer.
-From 2012 up to the present day she has been working as deputy online editor of Citi FM's web portal citifmonline.com.
+Beginning in 2012 she worked as deputy online editor of Citi FM's web portal.
 She also co-hosts the “Citi Breakfast Show” at the Accra-based radio station Citi FM, together with Bernard Avle.

 Biography

 Nana Ama Agyemang Asante was once the most abused female public figure in Ghana.
 As a journalist covering politics, gender and business, Nana Ama has been speaking truth to power and holding governments accountable for years.
 She has provided the much-needed feminist perspective on national issues and debates on radio.
 Even though she loves what she does, her high profile and feminist views have opened her up to incessant abuse and made her one of the most targeted female radio hosts in Ghana.
 That’s not stopped her from using her platforms to fight for the oppressed.
 Nana Ama is a fellow at the Reuters Institute of Journalism at the University of Oxford and the National Endowment for Democracy in Washington DC.
 Her most recent work was the Ghanaian Women Expert project, which tracked the number of women experts interviewed in Ghanaian media.